 That is the mission of MarylandReporter.com on state government and politics.

 MarylandReporter.com, Inc. was incorporated in Maryland as a nonprofit organization Sept.
 2, 2009 and was granted its exemption from federal income tax under section 501(c) (3) of the Internal Revenue Code Feb.
 3, 2010.

 MarylandReporter.com is supported by grants from foundations, by advertising, by contributions from donors and sponsors and by payments from other news organizations for customized content produced for them.
 All donations are tax deductible.
 We do not accept political advertising.

 MarylandReporter.com was launched with the help of the Franklin Center for Government and Public Integrity.
 It currently has grants from the Knight Foundation, the Abell Foundation, the Rothschild Arts Foundation, the John J. Leidy Foundation, the Maryland State Education Association and the Ethics and Excellence in Journalism Foundation.

-Other news organizations which use our content include The Business Monthly, The Daily Record, CityBizList, Baltimore Post-Examiner, MoCoVox, Southern Maryland Online, the Annapolis Capital, What’s Up—Annapolis and Watchdog.org.
+Other news organizations which use or have used our content include The Business Monthly, The Daily Record, CityBizList, Baltimore Post-Examiner, MoCoVox, Southern Maryland Online, the Annapolis Capital, What’s Up—Annapolis and Watchdog.org.

 MarylandReporter.com is a member of the Institute for Nonprofit News, National Newspaper Association, the Maryland-Delaware-D.C.
 Press Association, the Online News Association and the Society of Professional Journalists.

 Editorial Independence Policy